Directions For Use

 Important: Please Note

 This product will work well with wood, glass, ceramic, stone aggregate, cement, electronic parts and more.
 When in doubt, please contact us us for assistance.
-Do NOT use over an oil-based stain.
+Do NOT use over an oil-based paint or stain.

 This product requires thin pours of no more than ¼ inch per application.
 Therefore, it is used primarily as a coating, not as a casting. *NOTE: When cured, epoxy is not flexible.
 Projects, such as river tables, must be properly supported to help prevent cracking.

 If your bottles arrive cold, are stored in a cool environment, or if you notice crystallization, you must allow the epoxy to acclimate to 75° F (24° C) prior to mixing/pouring.

 This product has excellent UV resistance, but all epoxy products will eventually begin to yellow.
 This includes the curing agent, base resin, as well as the finished cured products.
 This product is NOT intended for permanent outdoor use or direct UV exposure.
 We suggest exercising caution when using over white or light-colored surfaces.